lantto/rewax/README.md

 Will recompile the template (for asynchronous events that should update the DOM).

 ### useState(initialState)
-Returns a local state object inside a component, similar to React Hooks and comes with the same drawbacks (cannot be used in components in loops or conditionals).
+Returns a local state object inside a component, similar to React Hooks.

 ### onMount(callbackFunction)
 Will be run once and used for initializing stuff inside a component.
-Same drawbacks as `useState` (cannot be used in components in loops or conditionals).

 ### useScope()
-Creates a locally scoped instance of Rewax.
-Same drawbacks as `useState` (cannot be used in components in loops or conditionals).
+Creates a locally scoped instance of Rewax, when performance matters.

 ### each(list, mapFunction)
 Utility function for compiling lists to template strings.
 If you're not using any hooks in the children and you may just as well use this: